 2. What do I expect from this week?

 Here goes the list of your expectations.
 List everything you have in mind and then look at it realistically: is it even possible to do all that in one week?
 Or are you too ambitious?
 If you could only do three things this week to feel satisfied, which ones would it be?
 Highlight them and focus on doing those first through the week.
 Don’t forget to actually be content with your results afterward even if you don’t finish all the others!
-Review the points from this week next Monday and set the new expectations!
+Review the points from this week next Monday and set new expectations!

 3. Do I have a good working environment?
 If not, how can I improve it?

 Whether you work in a corporate office or organized a home office for yourself, look around and see how it makes you feel.
 Do you feel a productive vibe or too much pressure?
-Is it clean from all the distractions so you can focus on your work or cluttered?
+Is it clean from all the distractions so you can focus on your work or is it cluttered?
 Have you set boundaries with your coworkers or family members to avoid unnecessary interactions when you work?
 Do you feel like a professional in your office or are tempted to be lazy?
 Write down a couple of things you can do to improve it if necessary!

 4. Is there a habit that I need to work on?

-Do you have something you always wanted to make a habit but never had time to actually do this?
-Mindful Monday is a great time to find it and gradually incorporate into your life.
+Do you have something you always wanted to make a habit of but never had time to actually do this?
+Mindful Monday is a great time to find it and gradually incorporate it into your life.
 If you have many habits in mind, insert them one by one in order to not overwhelm yourself.
 What’s one thing that will benefit you the most and is relatively easy to add to your daily life?
 What’s stopping you from adding it to your life?
 Start with a small step today and check in with yourself the next mindful Monday!